Two Lesbians and a Transsexual Trying to Change Churches into Their Own Images

 A difficult issue with so many tangled and painful undercurrents.
 The balance needed is to be sure that the invitation of the Gospel is never clouded – even to self-conscious sinners, but also to be sure that sin is never viewed as acceptable in God’s sight or the church’s sight.
 Any biblically faithful church should welcome any sinner – homosexual, heterosexual fornicator, embezzler, slanderer or whomever – if they come to the church on its own terms.
 But when they try to change the Bible and the church to conform to their sins, then this is where we draw the line.
 There are no leadership positions that should be open for unrepentant homosexuals in the church, and the church has the right to ask them to leave if they are seeking to advance their sin to others in the church.
 The same is true for any person who engages in heterosexual relations outside of marriage.
 But for all who struggle with sin and come to the church for help, even if just passively taking in the worship and the preaching, then that is what Jesus is all about:

-“Come to me, all you who are weary and burdened, and I will give you rest.
+“Come to me, all you who toil and are loaded down, and I will refresh you.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light” (Matthew 11:28-30).
+For my yoke is good and my burden is light” (vv.
+28-30).

 But we must come to him on his terms, not ours.
 And in order to gain the promised rest, we must accept his yoke – obedience to who he is, and how he has fulfilled the good law of Moses.
 Having said this, there is an important caveat.
 If such a lesbian couple were to become hardened to the Gospel, cut off communication with the pastor and engage in any defiance, then the church has the proper prerogative to ask them to leave.
 But so long as the pastor and other church leaders see genuine receptivity to ministry, they are free to keep the invitation to them open.
 It is a fine line, but as mercy triumphs over judgment, most of us know situations in which it took years of maintaining such a fine line that enabled a sinner to finally repent, and oftentimes only when their sin backfired on them severely enough.
 And when it did, they had Christians to whom they could turn, and in whom they could trust.